Tucson vacation rentals

 This city in the Sonoran Desert attracts visitors hoping to enjoy its impressive 350 days of sun each year.
 Tucson's picturesque surroundings include the basalt hill known as Sentinel Peak, from which the name Tucson was derived, as well as many of the iconic saguaro cacti — both in and out of the nearby national park named for them.
 Outdoor lovers flock to the park to hike, bike, and admire the scenery, as well as to Sabino Canyon and Mount Lemmon.
 Northern Tucson suburbs like Oro Valley and Catalina Foothills boast world-class golf courses and tend to make great bases for visitors.

-When is the best time to stay in a vacation rental in Tucson?
+The best time to stay in a vacation rental in Tucson

 Tucson stakes its reputation on the year-round sunshine, which rarely lets visitors down.
 The hot summers — with temperatures consistently topping out at over 100 degrees Fahrenheit — does come with the occasional late-summer storm.
 But when even the nights stay fairly warm (low temperatures average above 70 degrees in summer), a little rain is a relief.
 Fall and spring tend to be sunny with warm days and nights, while winters stay fairly mild, with temperatures that only occasionally dip below freezing and daytime highs that still average around 70 degrees.
-More than anything, the important thing to remember about Tucson’s climate when booking your stay in one of the city’s vacation rentals is the intense sun — which means packing plenty of sunscreen and sunglasses.
+More than anything, the important thing to remember about Tucson’s climate is the intense sun — which means packing plenty of sunscreen and sunglasses.

 Saguaro National Park